 Rules & Scoring

-Open to grade 6-10 classrooms/clubs who attend school in the Chesapeake Bay Watershed.
+Open to Middle School and High School classrooms/clubs who attend school in the Chesapeake Bay Watershed.

 1. Classrooms answer the question: What can you do to improve your watershed?

 2. Minimum of 10 students per group or classroom*